The idea that client-centered law firms are more successful is not a new one. Forward-thinking lawyers have been taking this approach for years.

 The client-centered law firm

-Running a client-centered law firm means putting your clients first.
-This goes beyond the legal deliverable you provide: Being client-centered means truly putting yourself in your client’s shoes and looking at the experience of hiring a lawyer and going through a legal matter from their point of view.
+Running a client-centered law firm means putting your clients at the center of your thinking.
+This goes beyond the legal deliverable you provide: Being client-centered means truly putting yourself in your client’s shoes and looking at the experience of hiring a lawyer and going through a legal matter from their point of view—and thinking through how you can provide a good client experience in a way that’s efficient for your firm.

 As a lawyer, your job is to help your client resolve their particular legal issue, in a timely—and hopefully affordable—fashion.
 A client-centered approach can help with this: Building trust with your clients can help make it easier to get the information you need, to build a good working relationship with your clients, and to leave them satisfied and willing to refer more clients to you once their case is closed.

-As a bonus, taking a client-centered approach is good for your practice too.
-Consider: Creating a well thought out onboarding experience—investing in the right tools, thinking through the right processes for your firm, and evolving that process when you see opportunities to improve—might be quite an investment upfront, but it will lead to a faster onboarding process and fewer questions and confusion for the duration of your engagement.
+Taking a client-centered approach is good for your internal operations too.
+Consider: Creating a well thought out onboarding experience—investing in the right tools, thinking through the right processes for your firm, and evolving that process when you see opportunities to improve—might require some investment, but it will lead to a faster onboarding process and fewer questions and confusion for the duration of your engagement, keeping overhead low and staff happier.

 Key client-centered terms you need to know